Satori-Nakamoto/simplewallet-guide/guide.md

 ### Signing and verifying

-Since cryptocurrencies are founded on cryptography, we can also do some pretty neat things with the simplewallet, like sign and verify files.
+Since cryptocurrencies are founded on cryptography, we can do some pretty neat things with the simplewallet, like sign and verify files.
 Let's make a text file with a message, say message.txt, and sign it with:

 `sign <file_to_sign>`